 Ion channels control many essential functions in the cell, including chemical signalling, regulation of pH, transcellular transport and regulation of cell volume.
 Abnormal function of ion channels can cause a diverse range of diseases, socalled channelopathies.
 The number of diseases related to ion channel malfunction are increasing and with that the amount of potential drugable ion channel targets.

 A wide range of diseases are caused by ion channels

-Examples of channelopathies are Cystic fibrosis (CFTRT, TMEM16), epilepsy (Kv7.2/KCNQ2), but ion channels are involved in diseases in many areas such as Cardiac, Genitourinary, Metabolic, Gastrointestinal, Stroke, Pain/Inflammation, Psychiatric Disorders, Pulmonary/Respiratory and Seizures/Convulsions…… and more and more evidence is appearing that ion channels could be a relevant target for cancer treatments as well
+Examples of channelopathies are Cystic fibrosis (CFTRT, TMEM16), epilepsy (Kv7.2/KCNQ2), but ion channels are involved in diseases in many areas such as Cardiac, Genitourinary, Metabolic, Gastrointestinal, Stroke, Pain/Inflammation, Psychiatric Disorders, Pulmonary/Respiratory and Seizures/Convulsions…… and more and more evidence is showing that ion channels could be a relevant target for cancer treatments as well.

 Read more about automated patch clamping and channelopathies here